Hot East-West War: Risks, Heroes, and Hope for Humankind

 So that if God forbid, the worst happens some years hence, our nations will have what they’ll need to restore, recover and rebuild.
 And, if we get serious about it, perhaps it would make the risk of an adversary nation trying such an adventure just a bit less likely.

 Ok, then let’s try it.
 And let’s make this blog post the kickoff event for a project that can bring together people and organizations worldwide to work on it – we’ll call it the Human Continuity Project™ (HCP).

 For the project’s focus, we need you to imagine the worst.
 Take a massive Black Sky catastrophe, such as a runaway cyberattack or nuclear EMP strike, as an example.
 These catastrophes could disrupt national power grids and cause cascading failures of all the other infrastructures they power.
 In the event this occurs, there would be much to be done, but what are the most critical gaps?
 What are the missing capabilities and tools we will need to repair, restore, and recover?

 Surprisingly, investing in a handful of critical, Black Sky-class “core” capabilities could make an enormous difference in enabling recovery from catastrophes.
 All either exist in some form or are already under development, and we’re actually well-positioned to take the necessary steps, that is, to refocus, expand, and widely deploy these capabilities if (always a dangerous word) we can find a way to work together and make it happen.

 1. To restore and recover, we’ll need to talk

-2. Managing Chaos
+2. Managing chaos

-Decision makers will need to have help to acquire and respond to a flood of chaotic information to keep restoration and recovery on track.
+Decision makers will need help to acquire and respond to a flood of chaotic information to keep restoration and recovery on track.
 Sorting through the chaos will require an AI-powered situational awareness and decision support system that interconnects all critical infrastructures and their suppliers.